Accelerated B.A./M.A. Program in Geographic Information Science

 - Senior year: Geog.
 296/397: Advanced Raster GIScience (please note prerequisites for Geog.
 397 are Geog 190: Into to GIS and Geog 206: Vector GIScience) and Geog 293: Introducation to Remote Sensing.
 Candidates for the fifth year program are also required to develop a master’s research proposal, with a signed statement of support from two faculty sponsors who will act as the advisor and the reader.
 The proposal must include a three-semester work plan.
 See the Departmental Requirements section for details on timing.

-- Summer following senior year: a one-credit internship in Geographic Information Science and a one-credit directed research project associated with the master’s research project.
-This project is focused on database development for the Master’s project, and may be linked to the internship project.
+- Summer following senior year: a one-credit internship in Geographic Information Science.
+This internship is focused on database development for the Master’s project.
 Typically, this course is completed off-campus.
 However, it requires frequent communication with the student’s advisor.
 Details of the mechanism for this communication must be included in the project proposal.

-- Fifth year: six graduate course credits (three per semester), of which one credit each semester will be devoted to the completion of the master’s research project.
-In April the student will be required to give an oral presentation of the findings of the master’s research project, along with other students in the GIS and GISDE masters programs.
+- Fifth year: six graduate course credits (three per semester), of which one credit each semester will be devoted to the completion of the Master's reserach project.
+In April the student will be required to give an oral presentation of the findings of the master’s research project, along with other students in the program.
 In addition, the student must submit to the B.A./M.A.
-Advisor, by the end of the spring semester, a publication quality paper, associated with the project, certified by the student’s advisor and reader.
+Advisor, by the end of the spring, a publication quality paper, associated with the project, certified by the student’s advisor and reader.
+A credit in Directed Study is required for the final summer.

 Of the six courses not associated with the master’s project and internship (taken during the senior and fifth years), a minimum of four must be directly associated with Geographic Information Science and two may be electives associated with the application area of specific interest to the student.